leanderdulac/pagarme-sass-styleguide/README.md

 #### Base

 Lowest level style code, such as normalize.css and reset.css and it is the only place that tag names should be stylized for application general purposes.
+Note that the layout folder was transformed into a layout file into this folder, so you can place all your layout classes here to extend them.

 ```
 base/
   normalize.scss
   reset.scss
   base.scss
+  layout.scss
 ```

 #### Components

-Components are the smallest pieces of your applications, such as inputs or buttons.
+Components are the smallest pieces of your applications, such as inputs or buttons and they should be used to form a module.

 ```
 components/